caseyamcl/configula/README.md

 Basic Usage
 -----------

 1. Create a single folder in your application for storing configuration files.
 2. Populate the folder with configuration files.
 See _Config Folder Layout_ section below for more details.
 3. Instantiate a configula instance, and send the path as the first parameter:

     $config = new Configula\Config('/path/to/app/config');

 4. Configuration values become properties of the Configula object:

     $my_value = $config->my_config_setting;

 5. Alternatively, use the <code>getItem()</code> method, which accepts an optional default value:

     $my_value = $config->getItem('my_config_setting', 'default_to_fall_back_on');

+6. Finally, you can access the object as if it were an array:

+    $my_value = $config['my_config_setting'];

+7.  foreach() and count() also work, since Configula implements those interfaces:

+    foreach ($config as $settingName => $settingValue) {
+        echo "{$settingName} is {$settingValue}";
+    }
+    echo "There are " . count($config) . " settings total";

-6. To get all config settings as an array, use the <code>getItems()</code> method:
+8. To get all config settings as an array, use the <code>getItems()</code> method:

     $all_values = $config->getItems();

-7. If you would like to preload the config object with default values, send those as the second parameter upon instantiation:
+9. If you would like to preload the config object with default values, send those as the second parameter upon instantiation:

     //Values in the config files will override the default values
     $defaults = array('foo' => 'bar', 'baz' => 'biz');
     $config = new Configula\Config('/path/to/app/config', $defaults);

-8. If you would like to use Configula with only default values, do not provide a path to the configuration directory:
+10. If you would like to use Configula with only default values, do not provide a path to the configuration directory:

     //The default values will be the only config options available
     $defaults = array('foo' => 'bar', 'baz' => 'biz');